HES-Capstone-dBio/dbio-protocol/README.md

 When developing actual code in this repository and any `sqlx` queries or database schemas are changed, you must run `cargo sqlx prepare`.
 This command regenerates the `sqlx-data.json` file, which should then be checked in and committed, as it is used when compiling offline and building the project's Docker image.
 The build will fail without completing this step.
+In order to run this command, the `sqlx-cli` must be installed, for which instructions can be found [here](https://crates.io/crates/sqlx-cli).

 <br>